drocheam/optrace/docs/source/usage/elements.rst

    pos = El.pos

 This returns a three element list with x, y, z coordinates.
-For an element consisting of a singular surface, line or point, the returned value is identical to the position of this surface/line/point.
+For an element consisting of a single surface, line or point, the returned value is identical to the position of this surface/line/point.
-For an element consisting of two surfaces, the position depends on how the object was specified, for instance see :ref:`usage_lens`.
+For an element consisting of two surfaces, the position depends on how the object was initially specified, for instance see :ref:`usage_lens`.

 **Extent**